neuroinformatics-unit/python-cookiecutter/README.md

 ruff .
 ```

-You can also run `pre-commit` to run all of them before trying to commit.
+You can also execute all the hooks using `pre-commit run`.
+The best time to run this is after you have staged your changes, but before you commit them.

 In the case you see `mypy` failing with an error like `Library stubs not installed for this-package`, you do have to edit the `.pre-commit-config.yaml` file by adding the additional dependency to `mypy`:
 ```yml